-The VINE is the region's fixed-route bus system for the County of Napa.
-The transit service provides safe, affordable and accessible transportation for all residents and visitors into Napa County and the Napa Valley.
+The VINE provides safe, affordable and accessible public transportation for all residents and visitors in Napa County.
 In 2012, NCTPA redesigned the VINE system to specifically make public transit more responsive and accessible to Napa residents.
 The new system features more frequent service and more neighborhood routes designed to meet the needs of the average rider.